 Over the years, the Ni-Vanuatu added in their own words and pronunciation and the result is a language based 95% on English but with a little French and island language thrown in.

 Thank you: Tankyu

 Thank you very much: Tankyu tumas

-And my favorite, on the sign next to the bell you had to ring on Erakor anytime you wanted to take the boat back over to the main island:
+And my favorite, on the sign next to the bell you ring on Erakor anytime you want to take the boat back over to the main island:

-As I work my way to the top, the land trail disappeared completely replaced by a “path” through the rushing waters indicated by guide ropes.
-My flip flops weren’t the best choice of footwear for the occasion – especially since I was carrying camera gear that I didn’t want to get wet.
+As I work my way to the top, the land trail disappears completely.
+It’s replaced by a “path” through the rushing waters indicated by guide ropes.
+My flip-flops aren’t the best choice of footwear for the occasion – especially since I’m carrying camera gear that I don’t want to get wet.

 The Hideaway Island Resort

 Back down at the entrance to the falls, I catch another bus to the jetty for Hideaway Island.